 Core Values (the HAART of all we do)

-- Humanity: We value and respect the full humanity of all people and view the pursuit of racial justice as serving the common good.
+- Humanity.
+We believe in the full humanity of all people and view the pursuit of racial justice as serving the common good.

 - Accessibility.
-We believe education is a human right and will communicate in ways that are accessible to the broadest range of people possible.
+We believe education is a human right and communicating in ways that are accessible to the broadest range of people possible.

 - Accountability.
-We value deep and sustained relationships and thus take responsibility for our words and actions and expect the same from those with whom we partner.
+We believe in deep and sustained relationships and thus take responsibility for our words and actions and expect the same from those with whom we partner.